AICorpGlobal/Delegactor/README.md

 * Seriliazation
   - Use GRPC/MessagePack

-* Porting to other languages
+* Porting or implementing adaptors in other languages
    - Golang
    - Rust
    - C++